omid-s/cyber_deception/behavior_graph/readme.md

 THis model is used to set or get environment variables, variables are as follows (case insensitive) :

  * FORWARD_DEPTH : this sets the depth to which each forward tree is traversed
+ * BACK_DEPTH : this sets the depth to which each backward tracking is done

 ### Searching query
 The parts in the query account for the followings :
 [verbose] : we have two options to show only existence of the relation between resources or seeing all the relations on the graph.